atillatan/blog/_articles/How-to-define-domain-name-for-your-dynamic-IP.md

 ---

-# Duckdns ile Dinamik IP adresinize Alan adi tanimlayin.
+# How to define domain name for your dynamic IP
 osx
 if you are not familiar with using the terminal on OSX consider using the JAR file (from the windows-gui) from http://www.etx.ca/